steveschnepp/blog.pwkf.org/_posts/2022-09-18-always-optimize-for-dummies.md

 ### Pair programming isn't dead

 It sounds like the death of pair-programming, but the latter serves a different need.
-Its execution is similiar but needs to be adjusted with knowledge from the previous section.
+Its execution is similar but needs to be adjusted with knowledge from the previous section.

 * *Pair programming enables more creativity*.
 This means that one can pair 2